Sleeping car: Spain and Portugal

 In Spain, Trenhotel was a long-distance, overnight train service which used Talgo tilting trains technology and sleeping cars developed by the Spanish rail network operator Renfe.
 It was operated by Renfe and CP where it operated International Sud-Express and Lusitanea services between Spain and Portugal, and by its subsidiary Elipsos (a joint venture between Renfe and French SNCF with a 50% share each) when operating in France, Switzerland and Italy.

 Trenhotel services were discontinued during the COVID-19 pandemic, this was due to some routes being covered by daytime high-speed trains, the age of rolling stock and the diminishing popularity of some of the services.
 Renfe announced that trains to and from the Spanish region of Galicia would eventually be reintroduced.
 This marked the end of sleeper trains in Portugal and it left Celta as the last international train service between Portugal and Spain.

-The Estrella (Star) is a low-cost night train between Madrid and Barcelona served by berth carriages, with compartments for up to 6 people.
+The Estrella (Star) was a low-cost night train between Madrid and Barcelona served by berth carriages, with compartments for up to 6 people, though it was discontinued in 2015 because the high-speed rail line between the two cities and the more modern Trenhotel services made it redundant.